Home > Health & Wellness > Health Library > Childhood Acute Lymphoblastic Leukemia Treatment (PDQ®): Treatment - Health Professional Information [NCI]

 Evidence (intensified chemotherapy regimens for infants with MLL translocations):

-The role of allogeneic stem cell transplant (SCT) during first remission in infants with MLL gene translocations remains controversial.
-Case series have suggested that allogeneic transplants in first remission may be effective.[19,20,21]; [Level of evidence: 3iA]
+The role of allogeneic hematopoietic stem cell transplant (HSCT) during first remission in infants with MLL gene translocations remains controversial.

 Treatment options for infants withoutMLLtranslocations